bjascob/SmartLMVocabs/docs/source/index.rst

 ..
-ProcessBWCorpus documentation master file, created by sphinx-quickstart on Wed Nov 21 16:19:21 2018.
+SmartLMVocab documentation master file, created by sphinx-quickstart on Wed Nov 21 16:19:21 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ProcessBWCorpus's documentation!
+Welcome to SmartLMVocabs's documentation!
 ===========================================

 .. toctree::